briotrinity/briotrinity/README.md

 I am dedicated to learning web and software development fundamentals and spend my time either *reading*, *researching*, or *exploring* video editing software and creative applications.

- - I enjoy deep dive researches into various topics
+ - enjoy deep dive researches into various topics
  - have self-taught HTML and CSS skills
  - expanding my knowledge in the world of AI and robotics